Welcome to Jitterbugs: Jazz for Kids – a family program to learn about Jazz while having fun!

 We always invite guest artists to join our educator to widen your child’s the horizon of what Jazz is and can be.
 The Jitterbugs program dive into various Jazz themes, including the history of the music, important musicians, instruments and different Jazz eras of the past.
 Let’s play, sing and learn together!

 Scholarships available!
-Please contact us at [email protected] if you want to inquire about our scholarship tickets for your kids.
+Please sign up using this form if you want to inquire about scholarship tickets for your kids.

-This time we are going to explore six of the most important instruments of Jazz, with the help of our educator Neal and, as always, two guest artists who are both professional Jazz musicians.
+This spring we’ll be learning about The Musical Alphabet!
+We’ll explore different notes and rhythms with the help of our educator Neal and, as always, two guest artists who are both professional Jazz musicians.

 Note: This is not a kid drop-off program.
 Parents are expected to join and participate during the classes to make the experience as rewarding as possible.